xregistry/spec/core/spec.md

     document".
 Meaning, an HTTP `GET` to the Resource's URL will return the xRegistry metadata in the HTTP body.
 The `xRegistry-` HTTP headers MUST NOT be used for requests or response messages for these Resources.
-    Use of `$meta` on the request URLs MAY be used to provide consistency with the cases where this attribute is set to `true` - but the output remains the same.
+    Use of `$json` on the request URLs MAY be used to provide consistency with the cases where this attribute is set to `true` - but the output remains the same.